OhGreat/data_compression_ADM/README.md

 - additional_info: (str) additional information to be logged with each experiment
 - res_dir: (str) directory to save results
 - keep_files: when set to False the generated files of the experiment will be discarded.
+- data_type: defines the files of the directory to use in the experiment.
+- kwargs: additional keyword arguments that should be passed to the encode and decode functions

+The bulk experimenter is simply a generalization of the single experiment defined above.

 Example calls of the above functions can be found at the end of the *src/experimenter.py* file.